Suche

 seine ganze Energie aufbieten

-Die Kraft greift am längeren Hebelarm an.
+Die Kraft greift am längeren Hebelarm an. phys.

 Die skandinavischen Länder wenden weiterhin bilaterale Abkommen an die über den EU-Rahmenbeschluss hinausgehen.